Marta44/Stroll-Brighton/README.md

 ### Features to add in the future

 - In the "Tips section" in the future I could add other suggestions especially when will reopen the venues for concerts and events in Brighton.
 - I would like to develop a forum where "Stroll  Brighton" users can present themselves, exchange experiences, share ideas and create an online community.
+Python skills required.

 ## Technologies Used